North Island St.Bernard Assn.Inc

 9.1.1 A majority of the Committee voting in favour of such a meeting; or

-9.1.2 Receiving a written request for such a meeting from not less than 15 Members of the Association.
+9.1.2 Receiving a written request for such a meeting from not less than 15 members of the Association.
 Such a request for a Special General Meeting must specify the purpose of the meeting.

 9.2 Members must be given at least fourteen (14) days notice, incorporating the agenda, of any Special General Meeting.

-9.3 The meeting is to be held, where practicable, within 21 days of the receipt of the request
+9.3 The meeting is to be held, where practicable, within 21 days of the receipt of the request.

 9.4 Such a meeting must consider only those matters for which it was called.